Techniques and Approaches: From Molecules to Circuits to Whole Animal Physiology

 The goal of the Crone Lab is to develop novel treatment strategies targeting neural circuits to restore breathing following injury or disease.
 The lab uses a variety of techniques to identify neurons important for the control of respiratory muscles and identify molecules in those neurons that have the potential to serve as drug targets to improve breathing.

-Our current research focuses on restoring breathing after spinal cord injury, control of accessory respiratory muscles and preventing sudden death in epilepsy (SUDEP).
+Our current research focuses on understanding how spinal neurons could be targeted to restore breathing after spinal cord injury, how accessory respiratory muscles are used to compensate for disease and injury, and how we might prevent sudden death in epilepsy (SUDEP).